Special Needs Planning in Austin, Texas

 In addition, if you die and your money doesn't go to your child the right way, your child will not be eligible for Medicaid or SSI.
 Even if you think that your family can provide for your child's lifetime needs, it is probably wise to position your child to qualify for Medicaid.
 Many programs that enhance the recipient's quality of life--including supported living and work environments—are only open to participants who have a Medicaid card.

 Make the transition of your financial wealth as easy as possible for your family.
 Without an estate plan in place, your loved ones won't inherit your assets in the way that you want.
-For families with special needs children, this is especially important because you will also disqualify them for valuable government assistance.
+For families with special needs children, this is especially important because you will also disqualify them from valuable government assistance.
 Because none of us knows when we might die or become incapacitated, it is important to plan early for your child with special needs, just as you would for any minor child.
 However, unlike most beneficiaries, your child with special needs may never be able to compensate for your failure to plan.
 Make sure your estate plan provides for all the people you love.
 Doing so will ensure that you leave a positive legacy for your entire family.

-Step Six: Establish a Special Needs Trust
+Step Five: Establish a Special Needs Trust

 If your child requires or is likely to require governmental assistance to meet their basic needs, do not leave money directly to your child.
 Instead, establish a Special Needs Trust.
 Unless the trust your attorney prepares for your child is designed with your child's special needs in mind, it may render your child ineligible for government benefits.
 A Special Needs Trust is designed to manage resources while maintaining the individual's eligibility for government benefits.
 Planning is important because many adults with disabilities will rely on government benefits for support.
 If the disabled person owns more than the limit (currently $2,000), they will lose eligibility.